jxnblk/mdx-deck/README.md

 ## Theming

-mdx-deck uses [styled-components][] for styling, making practically any part of the presentation themeable.
+mdx-deck uses [emotion][] for styling, making practically any part of the presentation themeable.

 ### Built-in Themes